-

 Aroma:

-The enchanting aroma of Ban Tian Yao is a symphony of floral, honey, fruit and spicy notes.
-Light shades of orchid, honey, peach, apricot, plum and even incense are intertwined into a single enchanting bouquet.
+The enchanting fragrance of Ban Tian Yao is a symphony of floral, honey, fruity, and spicy notes.
+Subtle hints of orchid, honey, peach, apricot, plum, and even incense blend into a single, captivating bouquet.

 Taste: